 Jay McAuley joined True North Advisors in 2021 as Vice President of Strategic Relationships.
-Jay’s deep roots in the community align well with our core values, culture, and strategic growth efforts.
+His deep roots in the community align with our core values, culture, and strategic growth efforts.
 The firm’s mission is to Fulfill Lives™, and Jay supports this by providing superior service, care and attention in every interaction with our clients and community partners.

 In 1992, Jay went to work at St. Mark’s School as the Director of Alumni Relations and Head Football Coach.
 Over the course of the next 12 years in the development office, Jay worked as Director of Major Gifts and ultimately Director of Development.
 The football team won two Southwestern Preparatory Conference titles and earned four runners-up trophies during this time.